Youstin Salas

-Youstin Delfín Salas Gómez (/es-419/; born 17 June 1996) is a Costa Rican professional footballer who plays as a midfielder or right-back for A-League Men club Brisbane Roar, on loan from Sporting San José.
+Youstin Delfín Salas Gómez (/es-419/; born 17 June 1996) is a Costa Rican professional footballer who plays as a midfielder or right-back for Sporting San José.

 Early life

 Salas was born in Cariari, Limón Province, Costa Rica, and began playing football at the age of six in El Progreso, Cariari, where his father coached a local team.

 Club career

 Santos de Guápiles

 Salas made his debut with Santos de Guápiles on 23 April 2014, in the final matchday of the 2014 Campeonato de Verano against La U Universitarios, starting for 60 minutes in a 3–0 defeat.

 He made his international competition debut on 1 August 2017, in the first leg of the 2017 CONCACAF League round of 16 against San Juan Jabloteh of Trinidad and Tobago, a match in which he also scored his first goal in a 6–2 win.

 Herediano and La U Universitarios

 On 23 May 2018, Salas signed with Herediano.
 Later that year, he won the 2018 CONCACAF League title on 1 November, defeating Motagua on aggregate, and the 2018 Apertura on 23 December, with a victory over Saprissa.

 On 27 May 2019, he was loaned to La U Universitarios along with four other players.